 Weathering as a Climate Indicator in Alluvial Systems

 Inferring climatic conditions from Earth’s “deep-time” (pre-Cenozoic) geologic record is challenging.
-Together with my geochemist colleague Dr. Megan Elwood-Madden here at OU, we are devising new ways to assess climatic parameters by examining the record of rock weathering in a variety of climates by sampling sediments from a wide array of modern fluvial systems.
+Together with my geochemist colleague Dr. Megan Elwood-Madden here at OU, we are devising new ways to read climate from deep time by examining the record of rock weathering in a variety of modern climates by sampling sediments from a wide array of fluvial systems.
 We have completed sample collections in hot-arid, hot-humid, cold-arid and cold-humid regions, including the desert southwest, Puerto Rico, Antarctica, and Norway.
-We have also ventured closer to home– the Wichita Mountains of Oklahoma.
-Preliminary results are challenging our views on the way rocks weather under different climatic regimes; owing to the strong connection between rock weathering and atmospheric CO2, these results have implications for understanding how carbon cycles through the Earth system.
+We also ventured closer to home– the Wichita Mountains of Oklahoma.
+Preliminary results are challenging our views on the way rocks weather under different climatic regimes; owing to the strong connection between rock weathering and atmospheric carbon, these results have implications for understanding how carbon cycles through the Earth system.